Fusion-stable structures on triangulated categories: Preliminaries

-Let $\C$ be an additive category with a full subcategory $\hX$.
-A \emph{right $\hX$-approximation} of an object $C$ in $\C$ is a morphism $f\colon X\to C$ with $X\in\hX$, such that $\Hom(X',f)$ is an epimorphism for any $X'\in \hX$.
-Dually, a \emph{left $\hX$-approximation} of an object $C$ in $\C$ is a morphism $g\colon C\to X$ with $X\in\hX$, such that $\Hom(g,X')$ is an epimorphism for any $X'\in\hX$.
+is an epimorphism for any $X'\in\hX$.
 A \emph{minimal right/left $\hX$-approximation} is a right/left $\hX$-approximation that is also right/left minimal.
 We say $\hX$ is \emph{contravariantly finite} (resp. \emph{covariantly finite}) if every object in $\C$ admits a right (resp. left) $\hX$-approximation.
 It is \emph{functorially finite} if it is both contravariantly finite and covariantly finite.

 \paragraph{\textbf{Coxeter diagram}}\

 A finite Coxeter diagram $\Delta$ is one of the (edge-)weighted graphs listed in \Cref{fig:Cox}, where the weights are assumed to be 3 if not written.
 In general, a Coxeter diagram is an edge-valued graph $\Delta$ with function $\vv\colon\Delta_1\to\ZZ_\ge3$.